 Once the case concludes, one of the Las Vegas divorce lawyers drafts a Decree of Divorce.
 The decree is then sent to the other party’s divorce lawyer for verification.
 Often the divorce attorneys go back and forth to make sure the Decree of Divorce comports with what has been agreed to in settlement, or the judge’s decision at trial.
 Once both divorce attorneys agree on the wording, the Decree of Divorce is signed by the judge and officially recorded.

 Las Vegas Area Divorce Lawyers Available to You

-Our Las Vegas divorce attorneys are highly credentialed professionals who focus solely on divorce and divorce related matters.
+Our divorce lawyers are highly credentialed professionals who focus solely on divorce and divorce related matters.
 They often handle financially sophisticated and contested child custody divorce cases.
-Each attorney offers courtesy phone consultations at no charge.
 Call our office at 702-222-4021 to gain some peace of mind today.